Handle Operators in String Theory

 But they need not satisfy the Virasoro conditions above.
 We also choose {\it not} to restrict to definite ghost number (the usual choice \cite{Sen15b} being to restrict to ghost-number two for closed strings), since as we will see having indefinite ghost number is not only natural but is also efficient if one wishes to capture arbitrarily excited string states with one fairly simple local operator.
 Finally, in addition to (\ref{eq:QBVhat=0=b0b0Vhat}) we can also require that external vertex operators satisfy the {\it Siegel gauge} condition:

-That such a projection (\ref{eq:b0+b0tilde=0}) always exists follows immediately from the explicit expression for handle operators that we derive, e.g., in Sec.~\ref{sec:GWDCSII}, but the underlying reasoning is actually independent of the matter CFT.
-In particular, and jumping ahead slightly, the precise reasoning leading to the additional condition (\ref{eq:b0+b0tilde=0}) amounts to the fact that it is always possible to pick a slice in moduli space whereby we associate {\it both} pinch and twist moduli to every internal handle (whether it is homologically trivial or not) in amplitudes of arbitrary genus.
+That such a projection (\ref{eq:b0+b0tilde=0}) exists\footnote{It has recently been demonstrated \cite{Sen20} that open string zero modes on a D-instanton (that are not associated with the collective coordinates of the D-instanton) can lead to a breakdown of Siegel gauge.
+We are focusing here on the closed string, and we are not aware of such a breakdown of Siegel gauge in the closed string.} follows immediately from the explicit expression for handle operators that we derive, e.g., in Sec.~\ref{sec:GWDCSII}, but the underlying reasoning is actually independent of the matter CFT.
+In particular, and jumping ahead slightly, the precise reasoning leading to the additional condition (\ref{eq:b0+b0tilde=0}) amounts to the fact that it is possible to pick a slice in moduli space whereby we associate {\it both} pinch and twist moduli to every internal handle (whether it is homologically trivial or not) in amplitudes of arbitrary genus.
 In that case, the corresponding handle operators are effectively annihilated by both $b_0$ and $\tilde{b}_0$, see (\ref{eq:eq:Ahatprime}), due to the contribution, $\hat{B}_q\hat{B}_{\bar{q}}\propto b_0\tilde{b}_0$, from the path integral measure associated to this gauge slice (see also Sec.~\ref{sec:PH}).
 Therefore, since external physical states (due to unitarity) correspond to only a {\it subset} of the full set of offshell states associated to handle operators (which in addition contain unphysical and BRST-exact contributions when taken onshell) it is immediate that we can always enforce (\ref{eq:b0+b0tilde=0}) without loss of generality. \sk